"People who have no or fewer sex partners before marriage are more likely to be satisfied with their marriage and less likely to divorce."

 What counts as sex?
 If a man has gone to a sex worker, do they count that?
 If a woman was giving fellatio while out of town on spring break, do they count that?
 Are happy ending massages counted?

 Not legally divorcing isn't the only indication of how a marriage is doing.
-There's legal separation, geographic separation, social separation, dead bedrooms, cheating, contempt, indifference, abuse, and all sorts of misery - and people often try to hide it from others and might not even admit it themselves.
+There's legal separation, geographic separation, social separation, dead bedrooms, cheating, contempt, indifference, abuse, and all sorts of misery - and people often try to hide it from others and might not even admit it to themselves.

 People who aren't happy are more likely to divorce, and thus not be counted as married.